netobserv/documents/blogs/lokiless_netobserv/index.md

 ![DNSLatency alert triggered for threshold > 100ms](images/dns_latency_alert_firing.png)

-Similarly, additional alerts on different DNS response codes could be set up, for example an alert for DNS lookup failures such as DNS queries receiving NXDOMAIN or SERVFAIL can also be set up as flowlogs and metrics are already enriched with DNS response codes.
+Similarly, additional alerts on different DNS response codes could be set up, for example an alert for DNS lookup failures such as DNS queries receiving NXDOMAIN or SERVFAIL responses can also be set up as flowlogs and metrics are already enriched with DNS response codes.

 In addition to metrics for `DNSTracking` feature, Network Observability provides metrics for other features such as Round-Trip-Times and Packet Drops as well.